supercat1337/snap-info/README.md

 ## 🛡 Security Notes

-- **Exit Codes:** snap-info will exit with code 1 if any requested verification fails, making it ideal for use in CI/CD or Cron jobs.
+- **Exit Codes:** The utility exits with code 1 if any requested verification (format, content, or file) fails.
-- **Forensic Mode:** Always use the `--verify` flag when moving snapshots between systems to ensure the Chain of Custody remains intact.
+- **Fail-Fast:** If the Format Integrity check fails, the utility immediately aborts to prevent processing corrupted data.
 ---

 ## 📄 License